 All adults can participate in advance care planning.
 Advance care planning includes reflecting on your wishes and preference for medical care, discussing your end-of-life wishes with people you love and trust, and completing the appropriate legal documents.
-Visit www.LLS.org/booklets to view Advance Care Planning: Making decisions for your future for more information.
+Visit www.LLS.org/booklets to view Advance Care Planning.